thednp/fetch-library-data/llm/vitest.md

 Configuration [​](#configuration)
 ---------------------------------

-None of the configuration options are inherited from the root-level config file.
+None of the configuration options are inherited from the root-level config file, even if the workspace is defined inside that config and not in a separate `vitest.workspace` file.
 You can create a shared config file and merge it with the project config yourself:

 packages/a/vitest.config.ts